tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 <br />

- - Back to graph mode, now we look the assembly present in 'sym.check_len' function.
+ - We go back to graph mode, we look the assembly in 'sym.check_len' function.
-   We can directly jump to a function that is called in our graph mode, by pressing the keyword commented just after the operand, that in my case is `od` .
+   We can directly jump to a function which is called in our graph mode, by pressing the keyword commented just after the operand, that in my case is `od` .
-   For more command that you can invoke from this mode, use the help menu by pressing `?` , and the `q` to exit.
+   For more commands that can be invoked in graph mode, we can use the help menu by pressing `?` , and the `q` to exit.
 <p align="center">
   <img src="/files/solving-rev-1/t7.png">
 </p>

 <br />

- - The instruction `cmp rax, 0x20` will change the status of register eflags, then `sete al` will set to 1 register `al` if the zero flag is 0.
+ - The instruction `cmp rax, 0x20` changes the status of register eflags, then `sete al` will set to 1 register `al` if the zero flag is 0.
-   So now we know the password must be 0x20 byte long, to get back to where we was in graph mode, press `x` and then the enter key
+   So now we know the password must be 0x20 byte long.
+To go backward in graph mode, press `x` and then the enter key
 <p align="center">
   <img src="/files/solving-rev-1/t8.png">
 </p>